UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/cloud-rendering.md

 - Because the NVIDIA Container Toolkit only works with Linux containers running under Linux host systems, cloud rendering cannot be performed inside [Windows containers](../concepts/windows-containers).
 Windows-based cloud rendering must be run inside VMs rather than containers.

-- The NVIDIA Container Toolkit currently only supports OpenGL rendering.
-Vulkan support is [currently in alpha](https://hub.docker.com/r/nvidia/vulkan).
+- The NVIDIA Container Toolkit supports both OpenGL and Vulkan rendering.
+You will need to select a container base image that supports the rendering API you wish to use, either from the [official base images that NVIDIA makes available](https://hub.docker.com/u/nvidia), or from [the list of preconfigured base images available](../obtaining-images/image-sources#sources-of-base-images-for-running-packaged-unreal-projects) that are specifically designed for running packaged Unreal projects.

-- The Unreal Engine will default to offscreen rendering when running in an environment without an X11 server, such as a Docker container.
+- When using OpenGL, the Unreal Engine will default to offscreen rendering when running in an environment without an X11 server, such as a Docker container.
+(When using Vulkan, offscreen rendering must be manually enabled by specifying the `-RenderOffscreen` flag, irrespective of whether an X11 server is present or not.)
 If your project requires X11 support then you will need to use a container image that includes the X11 runtime libraries and bind-mount the X11 socket from the host system using the flags `-v/tmp/.X11-unix:/tmp/.X11-unix:rw -e DISPLAY`.

 - By default, containers will not have access to the audio devices from the host system and so audio output will be disabled.
 When using container images that include PulseAudio support, you can enable audio output by bind-mounting the PulseAudio socket from the host system using the flag `"-v/run/user/$UID/pulse:/run/user/1000/pulse"`.
 Note that this will not work for the root user, so you will need to run the command as a non-root user as described by the [Post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/) page of the Docker documentation.